-If parents choose to leave the program, please inform the principal and preschool coordinator by writing as soon as possible.
+If parents choose to leave the program, please inform the staff verbally or by writing as soon as possible.
 There is a tuition policy in your tuition agreement regarding payment, please see your agreement.

 MALTREATMENT OF MINORS MANDATED REPORTING POLICY FOR DHS LICENSED PROGRAMS